Is German a Hard Language to Learn? Reveling All Myths & Tips

 Writing system

-Uses Latin Alphabet
+Uses the Latin Alphabet

 Uses the Latin Alphabet with umlauts.